tomwhartung/jmws_accoutrements/doc/joomla/upgrading/upgrading-3_6_2-3_6_4.md

 System -> System Information -> Joomla Version: 3.6.4

--> Still a whole lot easier and quicker ( < 1 hr.!) than trying to use the back end!!!
+-> Still a whole lot easier and quicker ( < 1 hr.!) than trying to use Joomla Update in the back end!!!

 ##### 6.6 Commit the code, backup the database, backup the backup, and fix the link